fsantanna/pingus/ceu/README.md

 }
 ```

-The class defines the variable `pressed` (ln.
-X1) to remember the first click
+The class initializes the variable `pressed` to remember the first click (ln.
+X1,X2), and the variable `press_time` to count the time since the first click
 (ln.
-X2), and the variable `press_time` (ln.
-X3) to count the time since the
-first click (ln.
-X4).
+X3,X4).
 If another click occurs within 1 second, the class signals the double click to
 the application (ln.
-7).
+X7).
-Otherwise, the `pressed` and `press_time` are reset (ln.
-X5).
+Otherwise, the `pressed` and `press_time` state variables are reset (ln.
+X5-X6).

 The methods `update` and `on_primary_button_click` are examples of
-*short-lived callbacks*.
-Callbacks are pieces of code that execute in reaction to external input events:
+*short-lived callbacks*, which are pieces of code that execute in reaction to
+external input events.
-`on_primary_button_click` reacts to mouse clicks, while `update` continuously
+Here, `on_primary_button_click` reacts to mouse clicks, while `update`
-reacts to the passage of time.
+continuously reacts to the passage of time.
 Callbacks are short lived because they must execute as fast as possible to keep
-the game responsive.
+the game responsive in real time.
-Because callbacks are short lived, the way one affects another is by
+Because callbacks are short lived, the only way one can affect another is by
 manipulating member variables in the object.
-These *state variables* retain their values across multiple invocations:
+These *state variables* retain their values across multiple invocations, e.g.:
 `on_primary_button_click` writes to `pressed` in the first click (ln.
 X2), and
 checks its state in further clicks (ln.
 X8),
-In the meantime, `update` also checks `pressed` (ln.
+In the meantime, `update` also checks for `pressed` (ln.
 X9) and may change its
 state (ln.
 X5).

 However, note how the accesses to these state variables are spread across the
 class definition in multiple methods.
-For instance, the distance between the declaration of `pressed` (ln.
+For instance, the distance between the initialization of `pressed` (ln.
 X1) and
 the last access to it (ln.
-X2) is over X lines (if we count the code hidden in
+X2) is over 40 lines (in the original file
-`<...>`).
+&#91;[X][cpp-armageddon-2]&#93).
-Arguably, this makes the understanding and maintenance of the double-click
+Arguably, this dispersion of code across methods makes the understanding and
-behavior more difficult.
+maintenance of the double-click behavior more difficult.
-Also, even though the state variables are private, unrelated methods, such as
+Also, even though the state variables are private, unrelated methods such as
-`draw`, can potentially access it.
+`draw` can potentially access it.

 Céu provides structured constructs to deal with events, aiming to eradicate
 explicit manipulation of state variables for control-flow purposes.